ViibeoAutomation

 Text animation / kinetic typography.
 Works for lists, comparisons, and "X things you didn't know about Y" formats.
 High retention because viewers have to keep watching to get through the list.

-The most important factor is hook quality — the first 1-3 seconds.
-Your AI generation prompt should always specify a strong opening that creates curiosity, makes a bold claim, or poses a compelling question.
+Hook quality matters most: the first 1-3 seconds.
+Your AI generation prompt should specify a strong opening that creates curiosity, makes a bold claim, or poses a clear question.

 The 3 Most Common Mistakes With Faceless TikTok Autopilot